HTML Links Hyperlinks

 Conclusion

 HTML links are simple but very important in web development.
-They help you to connect different websites, videos, and help users move easily from one place to another.
-Learning how to create links is one of the important skills that help you build a website.
+They help you to connect different websites, videos, and help users move easily from one place to another, thus enhancing navigation in web pages.
+Learning how to create HTML links is one of the important skills that help you build a website.

 Q1.
 What are the HTML links?